 So, these are some of the many pitfalls, what can be done to rectify the problem?

 What to do:

-The most important and influential action employers can take to improve employee communication is to build trust by providing a platform or space for employees to share their thoughts and opinions.
+The most important and influential action employers can take to improve employee communication is to build trust by providing a live feedback platform (like Vevox) or space for employees to share their thoughts and opinions.
 Equally important is to provide feedback on these contributions and any future plans.
 As an example, employees might be disappointed that their plea for a subsidised canteen has been rejected but if you explain the reasoning behind the decision and offer a solution for what you will provide, you lay the foundations for a more positive and transparent working relationship built on trust.

-Face to face meetings can be fun - Use technology to keep staff engaged.
+Hybrid meetings can be fun - Use technology to keep staff engaged.
 Running real-time polls are a great way to see if staff are on the same page as management during big meetings and the option to ask anonymous questions allows staff to ask questions or pose suggestions without fear of reprisal.
 It’s a win-win!

 Practise what you preach - If you're asking for opinion or communicating important messages, be prepared for the answers or reactions to news and decisions.
 Whatever the outcome, make sure the management response or the messages communicated are consistent with the actions taken.

 Pledge to go jargon free - Internal communication naturally travels up, down and around company hierarchy but always remember to grade language appropriately, and summarise any backstories that are relevant to the topic at hand.
-Don't assume that Gill in accounts knows about the recent changes in brand direction happening in marketing...does anyone remember what 'WENUS' stood for in that FRIENDS episode?
+Don't assume that Gill in accounts knows about the recent changes in brand direction happening in marketing... does anyone remember what 'WENUS' stood for in that FRIENDS episode?